 Build a support network.
 Having friends and family supporting you can be valuable.
 You may find it helps to have someone to talk to about your emotions.
 Other people who may provide support include social workers and psychologists — ask your provider for a referral if you feel that you need someone else to talk to.
 Talk with your pastor, rabbi or other spiritual leader.

 Other people with meningiomas can offer a unique perspective, so consider joining a support group — whether it's in your community or online.
 Ask your health care team about brain tumor or meningioma support groups in your area, or contact the American Brain Tumor Association.

 Take care of yourself.
 Try to stay healthy during your treatment by taking care of yourself.
 Eat a diet rich in fruits and vegetables, and get moderate exercise daily if your provider allows it.
 Get enough sleep so that you wake feeling rested.

 Reduce stress in your life by focusing on what's important to you.
 These measures won't cure your meningioma, but they may help you feel better as you recover from surgery or help you to cope during radiation therapy.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-If your doctor suspects you may have a brain tumor, such as a meningioma, you may be referred to specialists who treat brain disorders (neurologist and neurosurgeon).
+You're likely to start by seeing your primary provider.
+If your provider suspects that you may have a brain tumor, such as a meningioma, you may be referred to specialists who treat brain disorders (neurologists and neurosurgeons).